 What got me started making RBS

 I have always loved anything that moves on its own.
-Growing up next to Kelsey Creek I spent most of my early years walking up and down the creek with my faithful dog and four-legged friend, Hershey.
+Growing up next to Kelsey Creek I spent most of my early years walking up and down it with my faithful dog and four-legged friend, Hershey.
 I’ve always been fascinated with how the water would never cease flowing downstream, transforming the creek as it did so, moving big and little rocks alike.
-I would damn up the stream with rocks and sand to see it overflow and watch the water flow around my earthen dam.
+I would damn up the stream with rocks and sand to see it overflow or divert its path and see the water flow a new direction.
 All that was needed was water and gravity.
 Man, I had a good tan back then lol!

 So, when my brother Larry, gave me a “Spacewarp” (Black Wolf) he found at the thrift store for $6 – I was astounded with the concept.
 The Spacewarp is an older, plastic, manufactured Rolling Ball Sculpture toy; It had a coil of track, snap on spacers, an automatic spiral lift and several cool elements.
 It was easily the coolest toy I had every owned after my ball clock.

 Years later, I looked online to see if I could find parts for the ol’ Spacewarp and restore it to its former glory.
 Instead, what I found was a few other examples of RBS’s made from steel.
 This was my “Aha!” moment where I realized I could make my own structures with metal.
 I started making ball tracks with soldered brazing rod, but the solder joints were very weak, so I decided to change over to TIG welding stainless steel for its durability and corrosion resistance.

 Welding gave me the ability to join steel together with a strong, permanent connection.
 Once I started welding with stainless steel rod I never looked back.
 It’s a wonderful experience to picture something in my mind, then shape the metal, weld it and see it become reality.